Nissen96/USB-HID-decoders/README.md

 - `--offset`: Index of `click` field in each data line (default: `0`)
 - `--bit-lengths`: Bit lengths of fields `[click, x, y]` (default: `8 12 12`)
+- `--absolute`: Interpret coordinates as absolute instead of the default relative cumulative

 ---